-When a child is choking, it means that an object — usually food or a toy — is lodged in the trachea (the airway) and is keeping air from flowing normally into or out of the lungs, so the child isn't able to breathe properly.
+When a child is choking, it means that an object — usually food or a toy — is stuck in the trachea (the airway), keeping air from flowing normally into or out of the lungs, so the child can't breathe properly.

 The trachea is usually protected by a small flap of cartilage called the epiglottis.
 The trachea and the esophagus share an opening at the back of the throat, and the epiglottis acts like a lid, snapping shut over the trachea each time a person swallows.
 It allows food to pass down the esophagus and prevents it from going down the trachea.

 But every once in a while, the epiglottis doesn't close fast enough and an object can slip into the trachea.
 This is what happens when something goes "down the wrong pipe."